jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Protective Penguin/Portal/portal.md

 0x7ffc8783929c: 0x89    0xd8    0xba    0x19    0x00
 ```

 Okay.
 This is the null terminated (binary) data containing a colon (0x3a @ 0x7ffc87839294).
 Let's use the bytes up to colon as username, base64 encode that.
-Use bytes following colon up to null termination as password, base64 encode that.
-Fill up password with null bytes so that username + colon + password are 260 bytes long and then add the little endian address to overwrite the filename string pointer with the one for /lib64/ld-linux-x86-64.so.2!
+Use bytes following colon up to null termination as password.
+Fill up password with null bytes so that username (plain) + colon + password (plain) are 260 bytes long and then add the little endian address to overwrite the filename string pointer with the one for /lib64/ld-linux-x86-64.so.2.
+Then base64 encode password.

 Back to python console
 ```python